-Clear and effective communication is of paramount importance for the achievement of the CDBG-DR/MIT and CDBG-MIT programs' goals and objectives.
-The main goal of all our conscientious efforts is to enhance awareness and understanding of the needs of our citizenry, and other interested parties, and on how they will derive benefit from CDBG-DR/MIT key recovery and mitigation programs, whilst maintaining the integrity of the recovery effort and ensuring compliance with cost principles, and citizen participation guidelines, among other regulation.
+Clear and effective communication is of paramount importance for the achievement of the CDBG-DR/MIT programs' goals and objectives.
+The main goal of all our conscientious efforts is to enhance awareness and understanding of the needs of our citizenry, and other interested parties, outlining the benefits they can gain from CDBG-DR/MIT key recovery and mitigation programs whilst maintaining the integrity of the recovery effort and ensuring compliance with cost principles, citizen participation guidelines, and other regulation.